gitblanc/c1b3rn0t3s/content/notes/docker_hacking.md

 - Once we are root by exploiting a capability vulnerability as example, we have to pivot to the host of the container as follows:

+- Check environment variables for misconfigurations with `printenv`
 - Run `ifconfig` to see if we are connected to the eth0
 - Run `arp -a` to discover other hosts on the network